wsurles/data_science_coursera/getting_and_cleaning_data/course_project/readme.md

 # Getting and Cleaning Data Course Project

-run_analysis.R implements the following steps to create a tidy dataset:
+## Steps to create a tidy dataset in run_analysis.R

 1. Merges the training and the test sets for X, y, and subject
 2. Appropriately labels each measurement.
 X is labeled with features.txt